apostrophecms/content-upgrader/README.md

 Note that as before, transformation functions **must** return a doc or widget, as appropriate, unless you want it to be **removed** in the upgrade.
 You can modify the original but you must return it if you wish to keep it.

-> Not all transformations are easiest to achieve during the upgrade.
-Some might be more easily achieved in A3 after the initial upgrade.
-Keep in mind that even if a property is not part of the A3 schema, it will remain in the database.
+🎩 **Not all transformations are easiest to achieve during the upgrade.
+Some might be more easily achieved in A3 after the initial upgrade.** Keep in mind that even if a property is not part of the A3 schema, it will remain in the database.

 ## Running the upgrade